Trademark Symbol: Definition, Where to Use

 How Do You Get the R Symbol?

-You can get the R symbol by writing it, using built-in applications, or hiring a graphic designer.
-Another options is to hold the “Alt” button, type “0174,” and release the keys if you’re on a keyboard.
+The R symbol is a Unicode character that can be accessed through keyboard shortcuts or character maps.
+One shortcut is to hold the “Alt” button, type “0174,” and release the keys if you’re on a keyboard.
 Using the R symbol signifies that you registered your trademark and is searchable via the USPTO trademark database.

 How to Register a Trademark

-Registering a trademark can take several months through the USPTO.
+Registering a trademark can take several months, or longer, through the USPTO.
+There is the possibility of encountering objections or opposition during the application process.
 The first phase of trademark registration starts with an audit and trademark search .
 Then, you move to the second phase, which is a rigid trademark application process.

 The USPTO then needs to perform its due diligence to ensure that no one else claims the right to your trademark.
 However, once you make it through the application process, you essentially become part of a searchable database of protected IP owners.
 If someone else shares your same ideas, then they at least have the chance to learn that you claim ownership formally.